1. When is tuition due?

 3. What are my tuition payment options?

-- Payment can be paid in full: check, wire transfer, cash, or credit card PAY ONLINE or
+- Pay in full by check, wire transfer, cash or credit card PAY ONLINE

-- Enrolling in our semester-based payment plan (available to domestic students only)
+- Enroll in our semester-based payment plan (available to domestic students only)

 4. What types of credit cards do you accept?

-We accept Visa, MasterCard, and Discover cards.
-Credit card payments can be accepted over the phone or through the student portal at https://estudents.marymountpv.edu/login.asp .
+We accept VISA, MasterCard and Discover cards.
+Credit card payments may be made by phone or through the student portal at https://estudents.marymountcalifornia.edu/login.asp.

 5. What happens if I am late in paying my tuition?